Endesa, since 1944

 In 1997, the consortium led by Endesa was awarded the contract for the second landline telephone operator in Spain, Retevisión.
 The third public tender offer was also launched for 25% of Endesa's share capital through which Endesa acquired a stake in the Latin American group Enersis.

 In 1998, a public offering for 33% of Endesa’s share capital was launched, making it a private company.

 2000-2008: New corporate strategy

 Endesa inaugurated the third millennium with a new corporate strategy, focusing on creating value.
 This led to the rejection of the merger with Iberdrola.
 Subsequently, with the best score among companies in the industry, we were selected for inclusion in the Dow Jones Sustainability World Index (DJSI World), which includes the 300 leading companies from 23 countries that stand out for their commitment to sustainable investment practices.
 At the same time, Endesa renewed its presence in the European Dow Jones Stoxx Sustainability Index (DJSI Stoxx).

-In 2002, Endesa created the figure of Customer Advocate.
-Together with the Portuguese company Sonae, it established a joint public-private company to sell electricity in Portugal.
+In 2002, together with the Portuguese company Sonae, we established a joint public-private company to sell electricity in Portugal.

 In 2003, Endesa’s Board of Directors approved the Internal Regulations on Conduct in Securities Markets.

 In 2005, Gas Natural launched a hostile public tender offer for the entire share capital of Endesa.